-This page explains how to run a simple density functional theory calculation to obtain an electronic bandstructure.
-We will study silicon in the standard face-centered cubic structure and use Quantum ESPRESSO as the simulation engine.
+This page explains how to run a simple density functional theory calculation to obtain an electronic band structure.
+Each account is pre-configured with one default material and workflow.
+For the sake of this tutorial, we will keep the default parameters at each step.
+We will thus study silicon in the standard face-centered cubic structure and use Quantum ESPRESSO as the simulation engine.

 Open Job Designer¶